 Madhya Pradesh: Shivraj Singh Chouhan likely to be sworn in as Chief Minister today

-Bhopal, Mar 23: Bharatiya Janata Party leader Shivraj Singh Chouhan is likely to be sworn in as the Chief Minister of Madhya Pradesh at 7pm today.
+Bhopal, Mar 23: Bharatiya Janata Party leader Shivraj Singh Chouhan is likely to be sworn in as the Chief Minister of Madhya Pradesh on Monday 9 pm at Raj Bhavan in Bhopal.

+Chouhan will script history when he takes oath as the chief minister of Madhya Pradesh for a fourth term.
+He will be the first person to become the chief minister of the state for a fourth term.

+However, the oath taking ceremony is likely to be a very low key affair at , in the wake of the deadly COVID-19.
+Bhopal is among nine districts in Madhya Pradesh which are under complete lockdown till March 31 due to the pandemic scare.

 The BJP has not yet staked claim to form the government in Madhya Pradesh, three days after Congress' CM Kamal Nath resigned following rebellion by 22 of the party MLAs including six ministers.